H O M E P A G E

 Normal school day timings ;

-8.30am – 3 pm EVERY day and will no longer be a staggered finish.
+8.30am – 3 pm EVERY day.

 However, there are various after school clubs (and some weekend activities), meaning that some schoolchildren pass through Riddlesdown later than these times.